 The applications process consists of 2 PARTS:

-Submit application to ChAD Department via the below instructions.
+Submit an application to the ChAD Department by following these instructions.

 - Complete the ChAD Online Application Form to apply for admission to the Department of Child and Adolescent Development.

-- You must upload a one- to two-page statement of educational and professional background, and professional goals.
+- Upload a one- to two-page statement of educational and professional background, and professional goals.

-- You must upload a writing sample of 250-500 word essay.
-Please select only one of the four essay prompts from the
+- Upload a writing sample of 250-500 word essay that addresses one of the four essay prompts below:

 - Explain the conditions that lead to aggression or prosocial behavior during toddlerhood, childhood, and/or adolescence.